kristrev/multihomed-routing/README.md

 Fortunately, [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) supports
 specifying which interface and address to be used to communicate with a server.
-If you want to set up DNS to work correctly on a multihomed host, you can do the following:
+If you want to set up DNS to work correctly, you can do the following:

 * Install dnsmasq and configure it to be the default resolver.
 The steps for